-To get rid of scalp sebum (reduce it to an acceptable level) you must improve your diet.
+To get rid of scalp sebum (or, more accurately, reduce it to an acceptable level) you must improve your diet.

-If your diet isn’t right, your body will continue to produce excessive amounts of oil (and toxins) and excrete them through the scalp causing a lot of scalp and hair issues.
+If your diet isn’t right, your body will continue to produce excessive amounts of oil and excrete them through the scalp causing a lot of scalp and hair issues.

 Cleaning up your diet will lead to a drastically better and healthier scalp, and allow you to regrow your hair naturally.